 It’s not all just selfless giving though.
-By providing incentives and recognition to your occupants, you’ll help sustain momentum and support for your program.
+By providing incentives and recognition, you’ll help sustain momentum and support for your program.

 Consider starting small with something like a pizza party, ice cream social, bagel breakfast, or other food rewards for hitting goals or making progress.

-Depending on savings levels, you might also consider awarding cash or prizes for great energy-saving ideas or to energy champions.
+Depending on savings levels, you may also consider awarding cash or prizes for great energy-saving ideas or to energy champions.

-For example, Cleveland Clinic created an incentive program in which it shares a portion of the savings from the utility budget, which building occupants can use to improve their work space.
+For example, Cleveland Clinic created an incentive program in which it shares a portion of the savings from the utility budget, which staff members can use to improve their work space.
 Other ENERGY STAR partners tie energy savings to pay-for-performance, bonuses, and employee rewards.
-And Hines gives an award to employees with ideas that satisfy specific triple-bottom line requirements at the Silver ($1K), Gold ($5K), or Platinum ($20K) levels.
+Hines hosts an ongoing program to reward employee ideas that satisfy specific triple-bottom line requirements at the Silver ($1K), Gold ($5K), or Platinum ($20K) levels.
+As of 2014, there have been 16 recipients – 13 Silver, two Gold, and one Platinum!

 Complement ENERGY STAR recognition opportunities with internal validation.
-If occupants are part of your organization, recognize individuals or teams who made a difference.
+Recognize the individuals or teams who made a difference.
 The recognition will mean more if it’s given formally (for example, at an awards ceremony or during an all-hands meeting) or if it comes from senior management.

 For example, Hines implemented a Best Practices in Operations and Engineering Employee Recognition program to reward the best ideas submitted by employees.
 And New York Presbyterian Hospital hosts an annual Green Carpet Awards recognition event with senior leadership support.